johnmackintosh/cusumcharter/README.md

 status](https://www.r-pkg.org/badges/version/cusumcharter)](https://CRAN.R-project.org/package=cusumcharter)
 <!-- badges: end -->

-The goal of cusumcharter is to create both simple CuSum charts, with and without control limits from a vector, or to create multiple CuSum charts, with or without control limits, from a grouped dataframe, tibble or data.table.
+The goal of cusumcharter is to create both simple CUSUM charts, with and without control limits from a vector, or to create multiple CUSUM charts, with or without control limits, from a grouped dataframe, tibble or data.table.

-CuSum charts detect small changes over time, and will alert quicker than a Statistical Process Control chart.
+CUSUM charts detect small changes over time, and will alert quicker than a Statistical Process Control chart.
 They are an excellent alternative to run and control charts, particularly where data is scarce, infrequent, or expensive to obtain.